-Note: Each type of query server has type-specific configuration parameters.
+Each type of query server has type-specific configuration parameters.
 Details of these parameters are given in the Distributed Action Handler Reference.
-See "Display the Online Reference" on page 28.
+See Display Online Help, on page 28.

-4. Save and close the configuration file.
-Restart the DAH for your changes to take effect.
+5. Restart the DAH for your changes to take effect.

 An earlier type of configuration for DAH federated search for Z39.50 query servers is still supported.
 Instead of using the [Federated] section and configuring the query server types by using the [DistributedEngineN] section or the [IDOLServerN] section, you can use the following procedure: